williamagbo/williamagbo/README.md

-## Hi there 👋.
-My name is William Agbo.
+## Hi there 👋 My name is William Agbo.

----
+I am a data-driven professional with 10+ years of analytical expertise transitioning from biomedical science to data analytics.
+I am particularly interested in AI, machine learning and all things data science.
+My favourite tools are Python and Tableau.
+When I am not trying to make sense of some dataset, I am looking for ways to teach young children to study the Bible more effectively.

 ## 🔭 I’m currently working on

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...